 OPEN MONDAY – FRIDAY 5:00pm to 9:00PM

-Your rabbit may seem perfectly content munching on hay in the corner of the living room, but beneath that calm exterior, a complex set of health needs requires regular veterinary attention to keep them thriving for years to come.
-Rabbits are the third most commonly kept companion animal in the United States, and their popularity continues to grow among pet owners of all ages.
-Yet many rabbit owners don’t realize how different their care needs are from those of dogs and cats.
+Your rabbit may seem perfectly content munching on hay in the corner of the living room, but beneath that calm exterior, a complex set of health needs requires regular veterinary attention to keep them thriving.
+Our exotic pet veterinary services in Stockton, CA include comprehensive rabbit care tailored to the unique needs of small exotic animals.

 Our dedicated team is here to provide urgent, high-quality care for your pets—because they’re family and deserve immediate attention when it matters most!

 Rabbits are prey animals, which means they instinctively hide signs of illness until a condition becomes serious.
 This makes routine veterinary checkups even more important for early detection of health problems.
 During a wellness exam, we evaluate your rabbit’s weight, teeth, eyes, ears, heart, lungs, and digestive health.
-According to the American Veterinary Medical Association, roughly one million U.S. households keep rabbits as pets, yet many of these animals go without regular veterinary care.
-Catching issues early can make the difference between a simple treatment and a life-threatening emergency.
+Catching issues early can mean the difference between a simple treatment and a life-threatening emergency.
+According to the Merck Veterinary Manual, annual or semiannual exams are strongly recommended for rabbits because many conditions — particularly dental disease and GI stasis — are far easier to manage when found early.

 Rabbits have a sensitive digestive system that requires a high-fiber diet to function properly.
 GI stasis, a condition where the digestive system slows or stops, is one of the most common emergencies we see in rabbits.
 If your rabbit has not eaten in 12 hours or longer, they should be seen by a veterinarian right away.